Conditions of residence for young au pairs from third countries

 Only complete applications will be processed.
 Incomplete applications will be returned to the sender.

-The time required for a response from the Ministry of Foreign and European Affairs is generally a maximum of 60 days.
-If the information or supporting documents provided are incomplete, the Minister will inform the applicant on any additional information to be provided and will grant a reasonable period of time in which to submit the information required The 60-day deadline will then be suspended until the required documents or information are received within the set deadline.
+The Ministry of Home Affairs normally responds within 60 days.
+If the information or supporting documents provided are incomplete, the minister will inform the applicant on any additional information to be provided and will grant a reasonable period of time in which to submit the information required.
+The 60-day deadline will then be suspended until the required documents or information are received within the set deadline.
 Should the additional information or documentation fail to be supplied within the deadline, the application is rejected.

 In case of a favourable reply, the third-country national receives a 'temporary authorisation to stay', sent by post.
 This temporary authorisation to stay is valid for a duration of 90 days.
 During that time, the third-country national must:

-or, if he is not subject to visa requirements, enter Luxembourg territory and make a declaration of arrival to the administration of the commune where he resides.
+• or, if they are not subject to visa requirements, enter Luxembourg territory and make a declaration of arrival to the administration of the commune where they reside.

 After entering Luxembourg, the third-country national must take steps to obtain a residence permit.